Strata title: In New Zealand

 The body corporate is responsible for maintaining the common property and the structure of the building (if this duty is delegated by the owners), and for insuring the common property and the building structure.
-The body corporate can set rules governing the use of the common property (for example, an owner who causes damage must repair it) and the units (for example, no keeping pets or making noise after a certain time), and for the regulation of the body corporate.
+The body corporate can set rules governing the use of the common property (for example, an owner who causes damage must repair it) and the units (for example, limiting pets, or noise levels depending on the time of day), and for the regulation of the body corporate.
 These rules must be registered and non-registered rules do not have legal effect.
 The operations of the body corporate are paid for by levies on all owners.
 Levies are assigned based on the ownership interest or utility interest of the particular unit.
 An ownership interest is based on the value of the unit, while a utility interest is either the ownership interest or a proportion that is fair and equitable having regard to the costs and benefits of the unit.

 The owners in the unit title development must meet yearly to approve the levies, the financial statements, long term maintenance plan and fund (if any), approve changes to the body corporate rules (if any), and the appointment of the body corporate chairman and committee (if any).
 The body corporate can delegate most of their duties to the committee of the owners.
 The body corporate can also enter into service agreements in respect of the administration of the body corporate, usually to a specialist body corporate management firm, and building maintenance, including appointing a building manager.
 These service agreements must be permitted under the body corporate rules.

 A body corporate must have a long term maintenance plan, which provides for maintenance of the common property for at least ten years and an estimate of the costs.
 The long term maintenance plan is then paid for by the long term maintenance fund, which must be separate from the body corporate general operating fund.
 However, a body corporate can elect not to have a Long Term Maintenance Fund.